-Using CARDAMOM as a benchmarking tool for six GVMs we found disagreements that varied among models for spatial estimates of NPP, C{veg} and TT{veg} across the Pan-Arctic (Figure 6) in comparison against CARDAMOM confidence intervals.
-GVM NPP estimates had a higher correlation than TT{veg} and C{veg} with CARDAMOM analyses (Table 3), but because CARDAMOM confidence intervals on NPP were relatively narrow (Figure 1) the benchmarking scores from GVM NPP were relatively poor (Figure 6).
-Consequently, we used CARDAMOM to calculate the relative contribution of productivity and biomass to the transit times bias by applying a simple attribution analysis (Figure 7).
-We concluded that the largest bias to transit times originated not by a deficient understanding of one single component, but by an equal combination of both productivity and biomass errors together.
-Therefore, this study partially agrees with previous studies (Friend et al., 2014; Nishina et al., 2014; Thurner et al., 2017) highlighting the deficient representation of transit times/turnover dynamics, but we further suggest that GVM and ESM modellers need to focus on the productivity and vegetation C stocks dynamics to improve inner C dynamics.
+Using CARDAMOM as a benchmarking tool for six GVMs we found disagreements that varied among models for spatial estimates of NPP, Cveg, and TTveg across the pan-Arctic (Fig. 6) in comparison with CARDAMOM confidence intervals.
+GVM NPP estimates had a higher correlation than $TT{veg}$ and $C{veg}$ with CARDAMOM analyses (Table 3), but because CARDAMOM confidence intervals on NPP were relatively narrow (Fig. 1), the benchmarking scores from GVM NPP were relatively poor (Fig. 6).
+Consequently, we used CARDAMOM to calculate the relative contribution of productivity and biomass to the transit times bias by applying a simple attribution analysis (Fig. 7).
+We concluded that the largest bias to transit times originated not from a deficient understanding of one single component, but from an equal combination of both productivity and biomass errors together.
+Therefore, this study partially agrees with previous studies (Friend et al., 2014; Nishina et al., 2014; Thurner et al., 2017) highlighting the deficient representation of transit times or turnover dynamics, but we further suggest that global vegetation and Earth system modellers need to focus on the productivity and vegetation C stocks dynamics to improve inner C dynamics.
 A major challenge for GVMs is the spin-up problem (Exbrayat et al., 2014).
-GVMs need to find a way to ensure that the spin-up process produces biomass estimates consistent with the growing availability of biomass maps from earth observations.
+GVMs need to find a way to ensure that the spin-up process produces biomass estimates consistent with the growing availability of biomass maps from Earth observations.
 CARDAMOM solves this problem by avoiding spin-up.
 Its fast run time allows the biomass maps to act as a constraint on the probability distribution of model parameters.
-There may be opportunities to use CARDAMOM style approaches to assist the GVM community address this problem.
+There may be opportunities to use CARDAMOM-style approaches to assist the GVM community address this problem.